tigera-solutions/eks-networking-bootcamp/README.md

    ```
 ---

-**:tada: Congratulation!
-You finish the Amazon EKS Networking Bootcamp.**
+**:tada: Congratulations!
+You've completed the Amazon EKS Networking Bootcamp.**

-If you have time and still willing to learn, try the following bonus modules!
+If you have the time and are still eager to learn, consider exploring the following bonus modules!

 - [Bonus Module 1: EKS with Calico CNI](#bonus-module-1-eks-with-calico-cni)
 - [Bonus Module 2: EKS with Windows nodegroup and Calico for Policy](#bonus-module-2-eks-with-windows-nodegroup-and-calico-for-policy)